 Beyond the warm, thin clothing we discussed above, you’ll also want to bring additional layers to wear before and after snorkeling, a towel to get rid of any excess water, and maybe some snacks for after you finish.

-You’ll need to leave your shoes, any bags, and/or any valuables like your phone in a locked chest with the tour company before walking over to the Silfra entry point, so it’s best to bring as little with you as possible.
+You’ll need to leave your shoes, any bags, and/or any valuables like your phone in a locked chest with the tour company before walking over to the Silfra entry point.

 What about diving Silfra instead?